ArthurChiao/arthurchiao.github.io/_posts/2016-12-31-ovs-deep-dive-1.md

 ---

 <p class="intro"><span class="dropcap">I</span>n this OVS Deep Dive series,
-I will walk through the source code to get familiar with the core design and implementations of OVS.
+I will walk through the <a href="https://github.com/openvswitch/ovs">Open vSwtich</a>
+ source code to get familiar with the core designs and implementations of OVS.
+The code is based on
+ <span style="font-weight:bold">ovs 2.6.1</span>.
 </p>

 ### OVS Architecture